 3) All vertebrate animal studies must be reviewed and approved before experimentation begins.
 An Institutional Animal Care and Use Committee, known as an IACUC, is the institutional animal oversight review and approval body for all animal studies at a Regulated Research Institution.
-The affiliated fair SRC serves in this capacity for vertebrate animals studies performed in a school, home or field.
-Any affiliated fair SRC serving in this capacity must include a veterinarian or an animal care provider with training and/or experience in the species being studied.
+The local OR affiliated fair SRC serves in this capacity for vertebrate animals studies performed in a school, home or field.
+Any SRC serving in this capacity must include a veterinarian or an animal care provider with training and/or experience in the species being studied.

 4) All vertebrate animal studies must have a research plan that includes:

 a.
 Justification why animals must be used, including the reasons for the choice of species, the source of animals and the number of animals to be used; description, explanation, or identification of alternatives to animal use that were considered, and the reasons these alternatives were unacceptable; explanantion of the potential impact or contribution this research may have on the broad fields of biology or medicine.

 b.
 Description of how the animals will be used.
 Include methods and procedures, such as experimental design and data analysis; description of the procedures that will minimize the potential for discomfort, distress, pain and injury to the animals during the course of experimentation; identification of the species, strain, sex, age, weight, source and number of animals proposed for use.

 5) Studies involving behavioral observations of animals are exempt from prior SRC review if ALL of the following apply: